3D-printed Gray Resin

 Can I buy one of your models and make copies of it, even if it's just for my own use?
-Legally, no. Model Monkey-designed models are legally considered "creative works" and are fully protected by US and international copyright laws.
-Making copies of our models, even for your own use, infringes upon our copyright and is illegal.
+Legally, no. Model Monkey-designed models are legally considered "creative works" of Model Monkey LLC and are fully protected by US and international copyright laws.
+Although you own the model, Model Monkey LLC continues to own the copyright of that model.
+Making copies of models we designed, even for your own use, infringes upon our copyright and is illegal.
 Our "creative works" include:

 Model Monkey-designed models and nameplates

 Model Monkey-designed models and nameplates 3D-printed by others, e.g., Shapeways

 CAD files used to print our models and nameplates